 Artistically, our intention is to increase public awareness of this ‘invisible’ vision crisis by giving audiences a kinetic, visceral sense of what it means to be optically challenged.
 Using state-of-the-art digital imagery, we simulate how vision develops in children, the characteristics of myopia, and early signs of visual anomalies that may be signaling the onset of associated diseases.

-Hence, point-of-view visual representations of ‘how we see we see‘ is an important component of our storytelling.
+Hence, point-of-view visual representations of ‘how we see what we see‘ is an important component of our storytelling.
 Although we all use common words to describe visual acuity, brightness and colors, human vision is very personal and highly subjective and nearly impossible to replicate on the screen.

 The way human vision works is neither static nor flat: Our eyes ‘accommodate’ in 3-dimensions – zooming in and out through a multitude of fields of focus – all the while constantly and rapidly accommodating or ‘pulling focus’ inside the eye – as we look at someone’s face, observe an object, scan a room, or lift up suddenly from our phone so as not to bump into someone on the sidewalk.